 I understand.

-I'm just trying to get a physical layout of where the pharmacist benefits managers actually added.
+I'm just trying to get a physical layout of where the pharmacist benefits managers actually end up.

 Okay, I just wanted to establish.

-What they're doing is they're they have the connectivity to your pharmacist.
+What they're doing is they have the connectivity to your pharmacist.

 And what happens is your pharmacist says, okay, pharmacy benefits manager, is this drug covered?